astronomer/docs/learn/airflow-kafka.md

 ## Quickstart

-If you have a GitHub account, you can use the [quickstart repository](https://github.com/astronomer/airflow-kafka-quickstart) for this tutorial, which automatically starts up Airflow and a local Kafka cluster and configures all necessary connections.
-Clone the repository and skip to [Step 6](#step-6-run-the-dags).
+If you have a GitHub account, you can use the [quickstart repository](https://github.com/astronomer/airflow-kafka-quickstart) for this tutorial, which automatically starts up Airflow, initiates a local Kafka cluster, and configures all necessary connections.
+Clone the quickstart repository and then skip to [Step 6: Run the DAGs](#step-6-run-the-dags).

 ## Prerequisites